 Our interview data suggest that parents may not always recognize the educational value of science media.
 Clear science content may help parents recognize and support what their children are learning.
 Here are three research-based strategies.

 - Integrate science content into the narrative, rather than saving it for interstitials.
-This approach helps parents and children to engage in the science content throughout the episode.
-It also helps families realize that they naturally experience science as part of life, much like the characters do.
+This approach helps parent and children to engage in the science content throughout the episode.
+It also helps families realize that they naturally experience science as a part of life, much like the characters do.

 - Raise the same science concepts in different ways, using multiple examples throughout the episode or game.
 Use a variety of visuals, sound, spoken language, print text, and/or other symbolic representations to reinforce concepts.
 For example, an episode about habitats could include pictures of a habitat, language that describes the habitat, and text or symbols to represent different animals or habitats.